Howard-Liang/ICDC2019_grad_cell_based/README.md

 ```

 ## IC Contest Host
-For more information, you can download the spec and problem description at:
+For more information, please download the spec and problem description at:
 http://icdc.ntust.edu.tw/2022/index2.php?page=OldExams

 ## Authors